-Conducted emissions are basically electromagnetic interference (EMI) or noise that originates from frequencies generated internally by an electronic or electrical device.
-These emissions are then propagated along interconnected cables such as signal ports, wired ports such as telecommunication ports or power conductors.
+Conducted emissions are basically electromagnetic interference (EMI) or noise.
+That originates from frequencies generated internally by an electronic or electrical device.
+These emissions are then propagated along interconnected cables.
+Cables could signal ports, wired ports such as telecommunication ports or power conductors.

 Conducted emissions are typically divided into two categories: Discontinuous and continuous disturbances.

-Discontinuous disturbances are typically caused by thermostatically controlled appliances (such as cooker hot-plates, refrigerators or automatic control heaters) and automatic programme controlled machines (such as washing machines which include the switching on and off of pumps, motors and other electrically controlled appliances).
-To summarize an event driven or non-constant timed switching event of energy.
+Discontinuous disturbances are typically caused by thermostatically controlled appliances.
+Such as cooker hot-plates, refrigerators or automatic control heaters.
+And automatic programme controlled machines, such as washing machines.
+These may include the switching on and off of pumps, motors, and other electrically controlled appliances.
+To summarize an event-driven or non-constant timed switching event of energy.

 When an electronic device has a source of interference which continuously emits at a given frequency the interference is what is known as continuous disturbances.
 Continuous disturbances can be caused by a number of things but typical sources include:

 - Switch-mode power supplies